-BRAC has operations in 12 (twelve) countries.
+BRAC has operations in 11 (eleven) countries.
 The report does not go to details of each programme of each country.
 We provided overall work carried out by BRAC.
 BRAC has investments to ensure financially profitable investments in socially responsible areas.
 All these investments have separate legal entities.
 Not much has been mentioned about the investments in the report.
-However, information on investments is available in BRAC annual report and on BRAC website at www.brac.net.
+Moreover, BRAC has some social enterprises which are financially profitable and significant profits has been utilized to finance development activities.
+However, information on investments and social enterprises are available in BRAC annual report and on BRAC website at www.brac.net.